Partial Binarization of Neural Networks for Budget-Aware Efficient Learning

 Among the methods outlined above, binarization is very effective in drastically reducing the size of the model and increasing the inference speed.
 In its basic form, binarization involves changing all the weights and activations to 1-bit representation and implementing the convolutions with bitwise XNOR operations \cite{Rastegari2016XNORNetIC}.
-However, due to the significantly reduced representation, the performance of the binarized network is significantly lower than its dense counterpart.
+However, due to the significantly reduced representation, the performance of the binarized network is significantly lower than its full-precision counterpart.
 To circumvent this, several approaches exist such as binarizing only the weights and keeping the activations as full-precision \cite{Courbariaux2015BinaryConnectTD}, parallely stacking multiple binarized layers \cite{Lin2017TowardsAB}, using special layers such as squeeze-and-excitation blocks \cite{Martnez2020TrainingBN} and retaining skip connections as full-precision modules in a ResNet-type binary network \mbox{\cite{liu2020bi}}.
-All the above methods exploit partial binarization of the network such that the extent of performance drop due to binarization is low.
+All the above methods exploit partial binarization of the network reduce the performance gap between full precision network and binarization.
 However, there still does not exist a systematic approach to perform intermediate levels of compression in a more controlled sense.
-A solution as such would provide the flexibility of analyzing the drop in the performance of the model at different levels of model compression, thereby allowing to choose a right balance between the size of the compressed model and the drop in performance.
+A solution as such would provide the flexibility of analyzing the drop in the performance of the model at different levels of model compression, thereby allowing to choose a right balance between the size of the binararized model and its performance.
 Beyond this, such an approach would provide the control on using binarization to perform hardware-specific compression, thereby allowing the compressed model to exploit the full computational power budget of the target hardware.

-In this paper, we propose a paradigm to perform partial binarization of neural networks in a controlled sense, thereby constructing \textit{budgeted binary neural network (B2NN)}.
-Our B2NN approach relies on identifying the right set of convolutional layers of a network that should be binarized, and the rest of the network is retained as full-precision.
+An alternative to using partial binarization could be quantization, where based on the desired extent of compression, the choice of precision for the target network can be made.
+However, due to its ability to replace the matrix multiplications with XNOR operations, binarization can achieve a higher extent of FLOP reduction compared to an equivalent amount of quantization in terms of similar number of effective parameters.
+Moreover, binarization itself can be looked at as a modified form of aggressive quantization, and it is worth understanding how it would fair.